 \section{Introduction}

 One of the most important starting points for two-dimensional critical lattice models in statistical physics is the assumption that the continuous limit is universal and conformally invariant.
 It says that, in the limit when the lattice spacing $\epsilon$ goes to zero, macroscopic quantities of the model transform covariantly under conformal maps of the domain (conformal invariance) and are independent of the lattice (universality).
 Under the assumption of universality and conformal invariance, physicists have successfully predicted exact values of certain critical exponents.
-However, the conformal invariance and universality assumptions were beyond the mathematical justification until very recently (\cite{SS01,LSW04,SS09,CS12,RK11}) .
+However, the conformal invariance and universality assumptions were beyond the mathematical justification until very recently \cite{RK00, RK002,SS01,LSW04,SS09,CS12,RK11}.

-In this paper, we focus on the perfect matching on planar graphs.
+In this paper, we focus on perfect matchings on planar graphs.
 A perfect matching, or dimer covering of a finite graph is a set of edges covering all the vertices exactly once.
 The dimer model is the study of random dimer coverings of a graph.
 The dimer model has been known to be integrable since the work \cite{pk,el} and hence amenable to a number of techniques, see \cite{rb,aljmp}.
-Following Kasteleyn's technique for dimers on planar graphs \cite{pk}, and by assigning weights to edges, one can define a probability measure on random dimer coverings (\cite{RK97}).
+Following Kasteleyn's technique for dimers on planar graphs \cite{pk}, and by assigning weights to edges, one can define a probability measure on random dimer coverings \cite{RK97}.
 The height function is a random function which assigns a unique number to each faces of the graph for each realization of random perfect matchings.
-If the underlying graph is a subgraph of the square grid $\mathbb{Z}^2$, Kenyon (\cite{RK00,RK01}) proved the conformal invariance of height distribution in the scaling limit under certain boundary conditions, given the uniform measure of random perfect matchings.
+If the underlying graph is a subgraph of the square grid $\mathbb{Z}^2$, Kenyon \cite{RK00,RK01} proved the conformal invariance of height distribution in the scaling limit under certain boundary conditions, given the uniform measure of random perfect matchings.
 The hexagonal lattice case were studied in \cite{RS04,RK08}.